deepsweet/start/packages/cli/readme.md

 // package.json

 "start": {
-  // `./tasks.js` or `./tasks/index.js` by default if there is no `preset` option "file": "./my-tasks-file.js",
+  // `./tasks` by default if there is no `preset` option "file": "./my-tasks-file",
   // module name as a preset, overrides `file` option "preset": "my-awesome-start-preset",
   // modules to require before anything else, kinda `node -r` "require": [
     // module name
-    "esm",
+    "whatever-require-hook-lib",
     // or a tuple with settings, just like in Babel
     [
       "@babel/register",